basler/pylon-ros-camera/README.md

 ### Camera hot-swapping

-If you hot-swap the camera with a different camera with a non-compatible pixel encoding format (e.g. mono and color cameras), you need to restart the ROS system to replace the encoding value or replace the rosparam directly by setting the image_encoding parameter.
-E.g.:
+If you hot-swap the camera with a different camera with a non-compatible pixel encoding format (e.g., mono and color cameras), you need to restart the ROS system to replace the encoding value or replace the rosparam directly by setting the image_encoding parameter. e.g.,:
 `rosparam set /pylon_camera_node/image_encoding "mono8"`

 ### GigE Devices